hyperchris123/IdleFantasy/README.md

 ## Church

 The **Church** offers timed blessings powered by Prayer levels and bones.
-Blessings come in three types — XP boosts (up to 1.5×), Defense bonuses, and Coin multipliers — with stronger tiers unlocking at higher Prayer levels.
+Blessings come in three types (XP boosts up to 1.5×, Defense bonuses, and Coin multipliers), with stronger tiers unlocking at higher Prayer levels.
 One blessing can be active at a time and its status and remaining duration are shown on the home screen.

 ## Slayer